dotkernel/api-documentation/docs/book/v6/extended-features/handler-structure.md

 ## What is a handler?

-In DotKernel 6.0, a "handler" is the piece of code that reacts when a user makes a specific request (like visiting a webpage or submitting a form).
+In Dotkernel 6.0, a "handler" is the piece of code that reacts when a user makes a specific request (like visiting a webpage or submitting a form).
 It's basically the "controller" that decides what happens next.

 HTTP request handlers are at the core of any web application.